pran-7-5/eco_style/README.md

 Baigan(only one in a day not more, and small one not big one, big one is gmo)

+Raddish

 Green bananas

 Chili ( careful don't buy big gmo ones)

 Lemon

-**Onion, tomato, corn, okra, carrot, turnip, raddish, cauliflower, cabbage, broccoli, palak, peas, bell pepper, beans should be avoided
+**Onion, tomato, corn, okra, carrot, turnip, cauliflower, cabbage, broccoli, palak, peas, bell pepper, beans should be avoided

 ____________women specific_____________